v-gb/ppx_partial/README.md

 want a lightweight syntax for `(fun x -> f (g x))` or `(fun x -> x * 2 + 1)`, this ppx isn't providing such things.

+Only a single placeholder is supported, so things like `f __ __ e1` are not supported.
+There are probably no technical obstacles, but I haven't seen a compelling reason to do this.

 # Why

 The purpose is simply convenience.
-To be more specific :
+To be more specific:

 - `__.field` and `Some __` should be self-explanatory.